-For a business to run efficiently and effectively, there must be communication.
+For a business to run efficiently and effectively, communication is key.
 Effective communication can be challenging because even though we mostly speak the same language, not everyone communicates in the same way.

-That’s not necessarily a problem if managers recognize, understand, and accommodate their employees’ different communication styles as well as their own.
+That’s not necessarily a problem if managers recognize, understand, and accommodate employees’ different communication styles.

 If you can learn how to recognize and best respond to the different communication styles in the workplace, it will benefit the team members and the business.